Eaton Corporation: Acquisitions and divestments

-On 21 May 2012, Eaton announced that they had agreed to purchase Ireland-based Cooper Industries in a cash-and-stock deal valued at about $11.46 billion.
+On 21 May 2012, Eaton announced that it had agreed to purchase Ireland-based Cooper Industries in a cash-and-stock deal valued at about $11.46 billion.
 The new company is called Eaton Corporation plc and is incorporated in Ireland.
 Then-Chairman and CEO of Eaton Alexander Cutler headed the new corporation.
 Cooper shareholders received $39.15 in cash and 0.77479 of a share in the newly created company for each Cooper share held.
 This is worth $72 per share based on Eaton's closing share price of $42.40 on 18 May 2012, and is 29% above Cooper's closing stock price.
 Eaton Corporation plc completed its acquisition of Cooper Industries on 30 Nov 2012.
 The $13 billion acquisition of Cooper (US$5.4B Sales revenue (2011)), became the largest in Eaton's (US$16B Sales Revenue (2011)) 101-year history.

 On 17 Mar 2021, Eaton completed the acquisition of Tripp Lite for $1.65 billion.
 President and COO of Electrical Sector, Eaton Uday Yadav said "The acquisition of Tripp Lite will enhance the breadth of our edge computing and distributed IT product portfolio and expand our single-phase UPS business."
 The acquisition will further Eaton's access to the consumer market in which Tripp Lite has a strong position.

 Eaton's hydraulics business, manufacturing systems and components for the agriculture, construction, mining, forestry, utility, material handling, machine tools, molding, power generation, primary metals, and oil and gas markets, was acquired by Danfoss in August 2021 for $3.3 billion.

 Headquarters

 From 1920s-1964 Eaton was based on East 140th Street in Cleveland, Ohio.
 In 1964, the company moved its headquarters into the new Erieview Tower where it remained until 1983.
 In that year, Eaton Corporation moved into a 28-story Cleveland office tower which was renamed for it.
 Eaton relocated to its new 580,000 square foot facility, named Eaton Center, in Beachwood, Ohio in early 2013.
-They reincorporated, as a means of reducing their U.S. corporate tax burden, in Ireland as part of the Cooper merger involved establishing a registered head office in Dublin, Ireland but operational headquarters remain in Beachwood.
+They reincorporated, as a means of reducing its U.S. corporate tax burden, in Ireland as part of the Cooper merger involved establishing a registered head office in Dublin, Ireland but operational headquarters remain in Beachwood.